cbw29512/ultratest/README.md

 Admin password or normal password is correct and reset

-If any of the requirements are not meet, it will give a warning in red telling the user what needs to be changed and it will reset when the new username and password is entered and submit is clicked
+If any of the requirements are not meet, it will give a warning in red telling the user what needs to be changed, and it will reset when the new username and password is entered and submit is clicked
 ===============================================================